Did you know that the Netherlands is among the ten highest-paying countries in the world?

 Key Takeaways

-• The Netherlands is the eighth highest-paying country globally and has the highest minimum wage compared to other European countries.
+- The Netherlands is among the top ten highest-paying countries globally and has the highest minimum wage compared to other European countries.

 What’s the Average Salary in the Netherlands?